lav30/KannadaNumeralClassifier/index.md

 ### GUI : Gradio

 Model performance verification using a realtime, interactive interface to make live predictions.
-A numeral is drawn and the model predicts the label with accuracy displayed.(Confidence that that label is correct is displayed in %).
+The Gradio sketchpad takes in hand drawn numerals and diplays the prediction in a sperate window.
+A numeral is drawn and the model predicts the label with the accuracy displayed.(Confidence that that label is correct is displayed in %).
 Model complexity and dataset size have prevented deployment to a website.
-However, local deployment available.
+However, local deployment is available.

 This project was an inspiration from the hugely popular MNIST dataset for handwritten digit classification.